 Victory for civil society as EBRD cancels loan for controversial Croatian dam

-In November 2011, the EBRD approved a loan of EUR 123 million for the new plant (whose total costs are estimated to reach EUR 152.4 million) on the condition that a nature impact assessment was completed before disbursement.
-When this study came out in March this year, it showed that the project could harm many of the 68 identified cave species, including the endemic ones.
+The EBRD’s board approved the loan for the project in November 2011, on the condition that a nature impact assessment was completed before disbursement.
+The study was published in March this year and showed the project could harm many of the 68 identified cave species, including the endemic ones.

 “The EBRD’s involvement in the Ombla hydropower plant has from the start been a story of insufficient scrutiny and cutting procedural corners, and we are relieved that the bank has finally had the sense to withdraw,” said Jagoda Munic, President of Friends of the Earth International and Biodiversity Programme Co-ordinator at Zelena akcija/Friends of the Earth Croatia.

 “However, it is frustrating that more than a year and a half has been wasted that could have been spent on developing energy efficiency and sustainable renewable energy projects instead of flogging this dead horse.”